-I am a watercolour artist and science illustrator from Minneapolis, Minnesota, currently working in Australia as Big Red Sharks Studios.
+I am a watercolour artist and science illustrator from Minneapolis, Minnesota, currently working in Australia.
 My work has been shown in galleries in the United States and Australia, and my illustration work has been featured in numerous scientific publications, museums, journals, textbooks and educational websites.

 My paintings are interpretations of familiar scenes from nature but observed through a hyper-focused lens.
 I zoom into a species to give it new life.
 A patch of mushrooms becomes a city of intertwining stems and gills.
-An unassuming grasshopper becomes a magnificent flying beast.
+An unassuming grasshopper becomes a magnificent flying creature.
 I'm most interested in creating worlds within worlds by depicting familiar organisms in unfamiliar ways.
-My style is very detailed, using colour, composition and form to break out of traditional representational art tropes.
+My style is very detailed, using color, composition, and form to break out of traditional representational art tropes.

 Big Red Sharks comes from my childhood in Minnesota.
 Even though I'm from the land-locked Mid-West of the United States, I've had shark dreams (or nightmares if you prefer) almost weekly since I can remember.
 As I grew up, sharks became an obsession of mine, which became a lifelong love of ocean life and nature in general.
 Add that to my childhood nickname as a kid (being a tall redhead) and you get Big Red Sharks.